 You may try continuing by writing about what the anger feels like.
 How does it physically feel in the body, and what is happening in the mind?
 Can you pin down where your response is turning into a reaction to something unpleasant?
 I find that writing without much restriction can be really clarifying and help me to understand what is present for me.

 In a similar fashion to writing, talking about our anger can help us to process what’s going on and what our experience is.
 Whether it’s a therapist, a significant other, or a trusted friend, we can hopefully find someone with whom we can talk about our anger.
 Sometimes it’s useful to ask for suggestions, while other times it may be more useful to simply speak our anger out loud.
 This isn’t to reinforce a fixed identity as an angry individual, but to help us process the resentment.

 Using the Breath

 The breath can be a wonderful tool.
 It’s always with us, always moving, and always has the potential to calm us.
+A form of samatha, breath practice can really help us center the mind.
 Whether it’s a moment of anger or you are using the breath throughout the day to build continuity, it can help ease the “fight or flight” response that happens when we’re angry.
 Tune into the body breathing for just a few breaths to help give yourself that extra second of pause before reacting.